 ]]>

-Q&A with Dr. Cathy McKay: Introducing the M.Ed. in Instructional Design and Educational Technology /blog/qa-with-dr-cathy-mckay-introducing-the-m-ed-in-instructional-design-and-educational-technology/ Thu, 31 Oct 2024 04:00:00 +0000 /?p=24396 Ƶ (ACE) recently combined two programs to create its newest offering, an M.Ed. in Instructional Design and Educational Technology.
+Q&A With Dr. Cathy McKay: Introducing the M.Ed. in Instructional Design and Educational Technology /blog/qa-with-dr-cathy-mckay-introducing-the-m-ed-in-instructional-design-and-educational-technology/ Thu, 31 Oct 2024 04:00:00 +0000 /?p=24396 Ƶ (ACE) recently combined two programs to create its newest offering, an M.Ed. in Instructional Design and Educational Technology.
 This program is a great opportunity for current and aspiring educators and educational leaders to gain the skills needed to lead in today’s technology-heavy educational landscape.
 We were excited to chat with ACE’s Chair of Professional Educational Studies, Dr. Cathy McKay, to learn more.

 ACE: We’re thrilled to announce the new M.Ed. in Instructional Design and Educational Technology degree program!
 It’s a great professional development opportunity for those seeking educational technology careers as well as instructional design careers.
 Tell us about the learning outcomes that graduates of this program expect.